 You can read any book in Spanish and you will immediately be working on your language skills.

-Whether you start out with easy-to-read novels, delve into an intermediate novel or boldly attempt to read an advanced novel, your reading skills will improve greatly.
+Whether you start out with Spanish books for beginners, delve into an intermediate novel or boldly attempt to read an advanced novel, your reading skills will improve greatly.

 Simply consider your Spanish level and interests and find a book that will keep you engaged.

 Here are some places where you can find some books in Spanish: